SAP-samples/teched2023-DT261/exercises/ex1/README.md

 You have now completed the exercise for Batch Identification.

-Please proceed with the next exercise – [Batch Implementation](../ex2/README.md).
+Please proceed with the next exercise – [Exercise 2: Batch Implementation](../ex2/README.md).